 NOTE: The protocol can be paused here.

-Cryosectioning for Laser Capture Microdissection
+Cryosectioning for laser capture microdissection

 Defrost the cryostat and clean internal surfaces with 70% ethanol.
 Treat the anti-roll plate and a pair of forceps with RNase decontamination agent.
 Set the cryostat to the desired cutting temperature (-18 to -22 °C).
 Prepare a lidded container with dry ice, placing a sheet of aluminum foil on the dry ice for temporary storage of the sectioned sample slides during cryosectioning.